-The Institute is made up of dedicated drug discovery teams led by a Chief Scientific Officer and three Lead Academic Scientists.
+The Institute is made up of dedicated drug discovery teams led by a Chief Scientific Officer and Lead Academic Scientists.

 Chief Scientific Officer